opstrace/opstrace/docs/quickstart.md

 Starting opstrace-getting-started_avalanche_1  ... done
 ```

-You now have dummy (random) metrics and associated logs (simulating an app you may have IRL) being sent to your [tenant](./references/concepts.md#tenants) Opstrace tenant.
+You now have dummy (random) metrics and associated logs (simulating a real app you may have) being sent to your isolated [tenant](./references/concepts.md#tenants).

 ## Step 3: Validate the data